timmussack/Ratings-Reviews-Service/README.md

 ## Scaling Architecture
 <img src="Scaling_Plan_Ratings_Reviews.png" width=50% height=50%>

+## Testing Results
-## Results of 15 second loader.io test
+#### 15 second loader.io test on post reviews endpoint
 - The post reviews route achieved 1000 requests per second with a 0% error rate and an average response time of 127 ms. A total of 5.6MB of review data was sent from the client requests and saved to the data base.
   - Before scaling, this route would finish the same test with an average response time of 2312 ms with a 0% error rate.
+  - The improvement from scaling was a 94.5% increase in speed.
 <img src="Final Post Review Demo SDC.gif" width=50% height=50%>

+#### 15 second loader.io test on get reviews endpoint
 - The get reviews route achieved 500 requests per second with a 0% error rate and an average response time of 71 ms. A total of 84MB of review data was received by the client from the data base.
   - Before scaling, this route would finish the same test with an average response time of 2209 ms with a .2% timeout   error rate.
+  - The improvement from scaling was a 96.7% increase in speed decreasing errors from .2% to 0%
 <img src="Final Get Reviews Demo SDC.gif" width=50% height=50%>

 ## Other Optimizations